Probabilistic approach to singular perturbations of viscosity solutions to nonlinear parabolic PDEs: The proof of the main results

 Sending $N\rightarrow\infty$ yields the desired result. \end{proof}

-Next, we show that the above function $\widetilde{u}^*$ is the viscosity solution to PDE \eqref{PDE511}.
-For this purpose, we need the following two results. \begin{lemma} Suppose \emph{(H1)} and \emph{(H3)} hold.
+Next, we show that the function $\widetilde{u}^*$ constructed above is the viscosity solution to PDE \eqref{PDE511}.
+For this purpose, we need the following two lemmas. \begin{lemma} Suppose \emph{(H1)} and \emph{(H3)} hold.
 Then, for any $p\geq 2$ and $t,s\in[0,T]$,

 \end{lemma} \begin{proof} The proof is immediate from BDG's inequality and Gronwall's inequality. \end{proof} \begin{lemma} Suppose \emph{(H1)} holds.
 Then, for each $\rho\in L^1_G(\Omega)$ and element $\Gamma\in \mathbb{S}(n)$, it holds that